dart-lang/dartdoc/README.md

 #### dartdoc_options.yaml fields

-In general, **paths are relative** to the directory the `dartdoc_options.yaml` the option is defined in and should be specified as POSIX paths.
+In general, **paths are relative** to the directory of the `dartdoc_options.yaml` file the option is defined in and should be specified as POSIX paths.
 Dartdoc will convert POSIX paths automatically on Windows.
 Unrecognized options will be ignored.
 Supported options:

   * **categories**:  More details for each category/topic.
 For topics you'd like to document, specify